 Before a judgement has been made on your planning application, you can withdraw it at any time — so if you think you are going to get a refusal, you can withdraw it at any time up to the day itself, and resubmit free of charge.

 Once planning permission has been approved, you can make minor alterations by applying for a non-material amendment.
-However, major alterations could involve a further application for full planning permission, so discuss your plans with your LPA first.
+However, major alterations could involve a further application for full planning permission, so discuss your plans with yourlocal planning authority first.

-In England, around 75% of applications are granted.
+According to MyJobQuote, in England, around 86% of applications are granted.
 If your application is rejected, you can either amend and resubmit having dealt with the reasons for refusal, or you can make an appeal to the planning inspectorate.

 Around 40% of householder applications that are refused are later granted at appeal.